In the 2021-2027 programming period, we will allocate our budget through open calls for project proposals.

 Download an overview of the calls planned for the 2021-2027 funding period.
 This information is preliminary and subject to approval by our monitoring committee.

 - Terms of reference, which set out the specific criteria we are looking for;

 - And an opening and closing date for the call.

-You need to submit your application online through the Interreg Europe portal.
+Applications must be submitted online through the Interreg Europe portal.

 We will make the system available before the call opens, so you can register and start preparing your application, but the submit button will only be active during the open call.

-What are our projects about?
+What do our projects do?

 We support interregional cooperation projects.

 Our projects bring together policy organisations from at least three different countries in the 27 EU member states, Norway and Switzerland.
 For four years, they learn from each other and work together on a shared policy issue.

 The lessons they learn lead to better regional policies and a more sustainable economic, social and environmental impact on the ground for the people and the places they serve.